 Rotation in Cloud KMS

-In Cloud KMS, a key rotation is represented by generating a new CryptoKeyVersion of a CryptoKey, and marking that version as the primary version.
+In Cloud Key Management Service, a key rotation is represented by generating a new key version of a key, and marking that version as the primary version.

 Frequency of key rotation